Updated February 28, 2023

 - Data Transmission and Integration: Once the data formatting is done, it is then imported into Relational Geospatial Databases.
 This is the task where ETL and GIS database experts are needed to handle mischievous vast data sets.

-- Data Analysis: Imported data is then analyzed with the different aspects, and depending on the need, the action is taken on the analysis part.
+- Data Analysis: Imported data is then analyzed with different aspects, and depending on the need, the action is taken on the analysis part.

-- Data Manipulation and input: GUI of the GIS software is then used by GIS analysts and technicians to alter the attributes and update the changes into the system.
+- Data Manipulation and Input: GUI of the GIS software is then used by GIS analysts and technicians to alter the attributes and update the changes into the system.

 - Quality Check and Testing: Quality checks and testing is done to avoid bug and erroneous data.
 These checks are based on various quality standards.
 Organizations like HERE maps use LEAN and Six Sigma techniques to maintain the benchmark.
 Internal and ISO certified audits are also performed to maintain data credibility.